lowRISC/opentitan/doc/security/logical_security_model/index.md

 * Once in kernel (or other functional equivalent), the behavior can **OPTIONALLY** become dynamic and no longer one way.
   Execution can switch between the kernel (controlled by the Silicon Owner) and the Application Provider Software.
-  Since the Silicon Owner software runs in machine mode and the Appliation Provider in user, this also implies changing privilege levels when the execution switches.
+  Since the Silicon Owner software runs in machine mode and the Application Provider in user, this also implies changing privilege levels when the execution switches.
-  As a result, verification and sandboxing of application software will be particularly important if the Silicon Owner and Application Provider are distinct logical entities
+  As a result, verification and sandboxing of application software will be particularly important if the Silicon Owner and Application Provider are distinct logical entities.

 ## Firmware Update Considerations